-I think beauty to me is about sort of renewal.
+I think beauty to me is a renewal.
 I think that’s why we appreciate it as humans.
 I just think there is this really ancient appeal of sort of being your best shiniest self.
 And I think beauty products allow us to feel that way.

 Bianca Brandolini is one of my beauty icons.
 She’s an Italian socialite.
 She’s so glamorous with this gorgeous chestnut hair and these great brows and it doesn’t really look like she’s wearing a ton of makeup.
 But her eyes always look smolder-y and neutral and sexy.
 I just sort of imagine her living in Capri all the time.
 That’s something I’d love to emulate.